apache/mxnet/docs/tutorials/python/kvstore.md

  [ 4.
 4. 4.]]
 ```

-For each push, KVStore applies the pushed value into the value stored by a
+For each push, KVStore combines the pushed value with the value stored using an
 `updater`.
-The default updater is `ASSGIN`, we can replace the default one to
+The default updater is `ASSIGN`; we can replace the default to
 control how data is merged.

 ```python